SA is home to hundreds of species of fungi, but did you know some of them glow in the dark? Here’s where to look.

 Where to find them

 The best place to find ghost mushrooms in South Australia is in Glencoe Forest near Mount Gambier.
-Forestry SA opens Ghost Mushroom Lane to visitors during May and June every year, and entry is free.
+Forestry SA opens Ghost Mushroom Lane to visitors during May and June every year, and you’ll need to purchase an access pass to visit.

 After wet weather, you may be lucky enough to find these amazing fungi in other parts of SA as well, especially where there are pine trees.

-They have been seen in the Adelaide Hills, especially in Para Wirra Conservation Park and Scott Creek Conservation Park, as well as Flinders Chase National Park on Kangaroo Island and even on Eyre Peninsula, so keep an eye out next time you’re on a walk.
+They have been seen in the Adelaide Hills, especially in Para Wirra Conservation Park and Scott Creek Conservation Park, as well as Flinders Chase National Park on Kangaroo Island, Padthaway Conservation Park in the South East and even on Eyre Peninsula, so keep an eye out next time you’re on a walk.

 Just remember, ghost mushrooms are for looking at, not eating.
 Like many wild fungi, they are poisonous, and while they aren’t likely to kill you, the effects include vomiting and stomach cramps and are deeply unpleasant.